yellowstonegames/SquidLib/README.md

 on [czyzby's gdx-setup tool](https://github.com/czyzby/gdx-setup), an alternative to the current official libGDX setup that aims to have more features and update more readily.
 A demo is present for SquidLib, selected by default when making a project with SquidSetup (typically if the demo becomes out-of-date, SquidSetup is updated to fix the demo).
-The recommended release is [v3.0.0-JITPACK](https://github.com/tommyettinger/SquidSetup/releases/tag/v3.0.0-JITPACK), which will use Gradle 6.5.1 for the project (and that avoids numerous bugs in older Gradle versions) and will automatically depend on the latest SquidLib version at the time the project is generated.
+The recommended release is [v3.0.2](https://github.com/tommyettinger/SquidSetup/releases/tag/v3.0.2), which uses SquidLib 3.0.2 and Gradle 6.7, and as such is compatible with Java versions from 8 to 15.
+There's also [v3.0.0-JITPACK](https://github.com/tommyettinger/SquidSetup/releases/tag/v3.0.0-JITPACK), which will use Gradle 6.5.1 for the project and will automatically depend on the latest SquidLib version at the time the project is generated.
+The Jitpack release is sometimes out-of-date if assets change or dependencies update.

 If you use a dependency manager already and don't need a new project, you can use these dependencies for Maven projects: